mui/material-ui/docs/data/base/getting-started/usage/usage.md

 Overriding with `component` lets you apply the attributes of that element directly to the root.
 For instance, if you replace the `ButtonUnstyled` root with an `<li>` tag, you can add the `<li>` attribute `value` directly to the component.
-If you did the same with `components.Root`, you would need to place this attribute on the `componentsProps.root` object in order to use it.
+If you did the same with `components.Root`, you would need to place this attribute on the `componentsProps.root` object in order to avoid a TypeScript error.

 ## Components vs. hooks